zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	In this example, extra-y is used to list object files that shall be built, but shall not be linked as part of built-in.a.

-    header-test-y

-	header-test-y specifies headers (*.h) in the current directory that should be compile tested to ensure they are self-contained, i.e. compilable as standalone units.
-If CONFIG_HEADER_TEST is enabled, this builds them as part of extra-y.

-    header-test-pattern-y

-	This works as a weaker version of header-test-y, and accepts wildcard patterns.
-The typical usage is:

-		  header-test-pattern-y += *.h

-	This specifies all the files that matches to '*.h' in the current directory, but the files in 'header-test-' are excluded.

 6.7 Commands useful for building a boot image
 ---------------------------------------------